dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 | Production  |            |prod           | analytics     |prod.marketing.my_model\           |

-When developer 1 and developer 2 are checked out on the same branch, they will generate the same object in the data warehouse, but this should not be a problem as being on the same branch means that the code of the model will be the same for the two developers.
+When developer 1 and developer 2 are checked out on the same branch, they will generate the same object in the data warehouse.
+This shouldn't be a problem as being on the same branch means the model's code will be the same for both developers.

 ### 4. Using a static schema for CI